 Definition of Disability

 You must have a qualifying condition to be eligible for benefits.
 If your injury or illness does not match the Social Security Administration’s complex disability definition, your claim will be denied.
-Social Security’s Disability determination considers such factors as your age, education, work experience and your medical condition.
-So, in deciding your claim, in most cases “Disability” is not merely a medical condition.
+Social Security’s Disability determination considers factors such as age, education, work experience, and medical condition.
+So, in deciding your claim, in most cases, “Disability” is not merely a medical condition.

 Income

-Your income is important for determining your benefit rate in a Social Security Disability case, or for determining eligibility.
-You income is so low it’s not considered substantial, or if arises from work completed in the past, or perhaps a pension, it might not count against your claim of “disability.”
-Additionally your income information is vital in determining whether you meet the requirements for collecting Supplemental Security Income payments.
-If you earned more than the maximum limit, you won’t receive coverage.
+Your income is important for determining your eligibility or benefit rate in a Social Security Disability case.
+If your income is very low, derived from past work, or from a pension, it may not negatively impact your “disability” claim.
+Your income information is also vital in determining whether you meet the requirements for collecting Supplemental Security Income payments.
+You won’t receive coverage if you earned more than the maximum limit.

 Levels of Appeal